Working with Kubernetes clusters¶

 For example -

-... steps: - commands: - kubectl version # activate the context by cluster name - kubectl config use-conetxt <cluster-name> # Update the deployment `hello` docker image to rollout a new version - kubectl set image deployment.apps/hello hello=example.com/hello ...
+... steps: - checkout - commands: - kubectl version # activate the context by cluster name - kubectl config use-context <cluster-name> # Update the deployment `hello` docker image to rollout a new version - kubectl set image deployment.apps/hello hello=example.com/hello ...